ZG089/TikTok-ReverseEngineering/README.md

 It uses a webdriver library called [playwright](https://playwright.dev/python/docs/api/class-playwright), which is also know as webdrives that simply set up a browser instance, so it can easily call `window.frontierSign`.

-When it comes to making authentication-type requests like posting a comment, `_signature` is needed and isn't exposed to `window`.
+When it comes to making authentication-based requests like posting a comment, `_signature` is needed and isn't exposed to `window`.

 ---